Skip to content

 } ctx_t;

-Req *req and Res *res must be in the struct everytime.
+Req *req and Res *res must be in the struct everytime, we move their memory between the chains.
 The others are the variables we will use in the async operations.

 An entry point is our usual handler.